Topological insulators and geometry of vector bundles: Geometry of quantum states

-which simultaneously changes the winding number of the wave function and shifts the flux by an integer number of flux quanta, while keeping the momentum eigenvalue invariant.
-Strictly speaking, this is not a gauge transformation since it changes the field strength inside the solenoid.
-However, in a situation when the flux is unknown, one can think of it as a mapping between various ways to describe a given state of the particle.
+which simultaneously changes the wave function and shifts the flux by an integer number of flux quanta, while keeping the momentum eigenvalue invariant.
+According to the definition \eqref{Eq:GaugeTrans}, this is not a gauge transformation in the entire space, since it changes the field strength inside the solenoid.
+On the other hand, in a situation when the flux is unknown, one can think of it as a mapping between various ways to describe a given state of the particle.
+Some authors tend to identify large gauge transformations with the flux insertion.
+However, this does not seem to be entirely correct, since the flux insertion is a physical process associated with the gradual shift of momentum eigenvalues, and the gauge transformation is an instantaneous formal mathematical operation.
+We will come back to this point in Sec.~\ref{Sec:PumpChern}.

+Now let us interpret these observations in terms of the geometric picture of the electromagnetic field detailed in Sec.~\ref{Sec:GeomGauge}.
+Recall that the state of the particle is described by a section $\vec \psi = \psi\vec 1$ of a complex line bundle with connection, and the momentum operator is proportional to the covariant derivative.
+Note that the wave \emph{function} $\psi$ does not have an intrinsic geometric meaning.
+To find the value of momentum, we need to compute the covariant derivative of the section $\vec \psi$, which is expressed in terms of $\psi$ and the basis section $\vec 1$.
+Since the connection coefficient is determined by the flux,

+the basis section $\vec 1$ must change during the flux insertion.
+Thus, the section $\vec \psi$ and the momentum eigenvalue can vary even if $\psi$ remains unchanged.